craigsapp/midifile/README.md

 ```

 If no output file is specified, the MIDI file will be printed in the Binasc
-format to standard output, which can be read back into a MidiFile and
+format to standard output, which can be read back into a MidiFile object and
 converted into a Standard MIDI file: